pawlakG/pawlakG/README.md

 ## Current projects

-Genealogy

-Running results analysis
+I am passionate about genealogy, and use my skills to find information about my ancestors.
+See : Genealogy

+I love running, and through the results of a trail I took part in I wanted to do a quick basic statistical analysis to see where I stood and what my potential for progress was.
+See : Running results analysis

 ## Life

 🍄 Mycology and 📸 photography

-I love mycology and the courses I took during my pharmacy studies were the catalyst.
+Photography is a way for me to develop my creativity.
+I want to convey my emotions, thoughts and vision through photography.
+Besides, I love mycology and the courses I took during my pharmacy studies were the catalyst.
 Since then, I've always taken my camera with me to immortalize my mycological encounters on nature walks.

-Young clavarioid fungi ?        |  Baby Amanita muscaria :-------------------------:|:-------------------------:
+Xylaria hypoxylon (L.) Grev.
+1824       |  Amanita muscaria (L. : Fr.)
+Lam.
+1783
+:-------------------------:|:-------------------------:
 ![](img/_dsc0036_23646056658_o.jpg )  |  ![](img/babyAmanitaTreates.jpg)